KruthikaJ1109/Developing-A-SEPSIS-PREDICTION-App-with-the-help-of-machine-learning-and-FastAPI-Project./README.md

 ## Setup

-Install the required packages to be able to run the evaluation locally.
+To execute the evaluation locally, install the necessary packages.

 You need to have [`Python 3`](https://www.python.org/) on your system (**a Python version lower than 3.10**).
 Then you can clone this repo and being at the repo's `root :: repository_name> ...` follow the steps below: